memfault/interrupt/_drafts/reproducible-firmware-builds.md

 2. [Enforce that all builds use one version of a compiler](#enforce-compiler-for-build)
 3. Compare ELFs and BINs for differences using the tips discussed in this article.
 Typical differences arise from including absolute paths, timestamps, or shell information in the final binary.
 4. Utilize [`-fdebug-prefix-map=old=new`](#fdebug-prefix-map) to make sure any debug information emitted does not rely on absolute paths.
+5. At this point builds will usually match for an embedded project.
+If they do not, it's likely non-determinism in one of the build tools being used is causing issues.[^11]

 That's it!